AI use in American newspapers is widespread, uneven, and rarely disclosed: Collecting newspaper articles

 \paragraph{Topic classification:}

 To analyze AI use across article topics, we further augment our datasets with topic labels for each article using the International Press Telecommunications Council \emph{Media Topics} taxonomy, which comprises 17 top-level topics~\cite{iptc2025mediatopics}.
-We prompt \textsc{Qwen3-8B}~\cite{qwen3-2025} in a zero-shot setting to assign a topic (full prompt and details in \S\ref{app:dataset}).\footnote{In addition to the 17 IPTC topics, we include two auxiliary categories—\emph{Other} and \emph{Obituary}—for items that fall outside the taxonomy or are obituaries.} To assess the reliability of these topic labels, two of the authors independently reclassified a random subset of 500 model outputs,\footnote{Inter-annotator agreement between the two human raters was 87\% (Cohen’s~$\kappa=0.85$).} with model–human agreement averaging 77\%, indicating moderately strong alignment between the classifier and human judgments.
+We prompt \textsc{Qwen3-8B}~\cite{qwen3-2025} in a zero-shot setting to assign a topic (full prompt and details in \S\ref{app:dataset}).\footnote{In addition to the 17 IPTC topics, we include two auxiliary categories—\emph{Other} and \emph{Obituary}—for items that fall outside the taxonomy or are obituaries.} To assess the reliability of these topic labels, two of the authors independently reclassified a random subset of 100 model outputs,\footnote{Inter-annotator agreement between the two human raters was 87\% (Cohen’s~$\kappa=0.85$).} with model–human agreement averaging 77\%, indicating moderately strong alignment between the classifier and human judgments.

-\paragraph{Linking newspapers to circulation and ownership information:} To connect AI use to newspaper size and ownership, we gather print circulation and ownership information from the US News Deserts Database Archive \cite{usnewsdeserts2020}.
-The archive’s circulation series is assembled from AAM audits and self-reports, and it is historical data most comprehensively covering the state of newspapers in 2019.
-Accordingly, we treat circulation as a historical proxy for \emph{print scale}, not a measure of current total audience.\footnote{See \S\ref{app:circulation_definition}, which notes that many outlets rely on self-reported or infrequently updated print figures and that the series does not capture digital subscribers.} 54.6\% of the articles and 49.7\% of newspapers in \maindata were matched to publications in the News Desert Database.
-40.3\% of articles come from small publications with daily circulation between 1-7K and another 36.3\% comes from publications with a circulation of 10-50K.
+\paragraph{Linking newspapers to circulation and ownership information:} We link newspapers to print circulation data from the U.S. News Deserts Database \cite{usnewsdeserts2020} and ownership information from the Local News Initiative \cite{medill2024ai_local}.
+Because circulation figures are based on historical AAM audits and self-reports (primarily from 2019), we treat them as a proxy for \emph{print scale} rather than current total audience.\footnote{See \S\ref{app:circulation_definition} for details and limitations.
+54.6\% of the articles and 49.7\% of newspapers in \maindata were matched to publications in the News Desert Database.} 40.3\% of articles come from small publications with daily circulation between 1-7K and another 36.3\% comes from publications with a circulation of 10-50K.
 Only 20.1\% of articles come from very large nationally-circulated publications with average circulations over 50K.\footnote{Circulation distribution is depicted in \autoref{fig:circulation_distribution}.}